Leslie Harrison Dam: Recreation

-There are no plans to introduce recreation at Leslie Harrison Dam.
-In 2014, Seqwater engaged experts to conduct a water quality study and develop a screening tool to improve understanding of the impact recreation has on water quality in drinking water lakes.
-The landmark study was one of the most complex and comprehensive of its kind ever undertaken in Australia.
-In 2016, a water quality assessment was conducted at Leslie Harrison Dam using this screening tool.
-The assessment found, given the dam's role as a drinking water source for the Redlands, recreation cannot be considered because of unacceptable risks to water quality.
+There are no plans to introduce recreation on the Tingalpa Reservoir.
+In 2014, SEQ Water engaged experts to conduct a water quality study and develop a screening tool to improve understanding of the impact recreation has on water quality in drinking water lakes.
+The complex and comprehensive study was completed in 2016 and, using a screening tool, determined that given the reservoir's role as a drinking water source for the Redlands, recreation cannot be considered because of unacceptable risks to water quality.